Updated

 - Make them spicy with chili powder, cayenne, and/or paprika.

-- Use taco spices or fajita seasoning.
+- For a Mexican twist, use taco spices or fajita seasoning.

-- Try them with Creole seasoning or a Chili Lime mix.
+- Try them with Creole seasoning or a chili lime mix.

 Could this batter be used in my air fryer or is oil frying the beat method?